tensorflow/model-analysis/g3doc/metrics.md

 #### MetricComputation

-A `MetricComputation` is made up of a combination of a `preprocessor` and a `combiner`.
-The `preprocessor` is a `beam.DoFn` that takes extracts as its input and outputs the initial state that will be used by the combiner (see [architecture](architecture.md) for more info on what are extracts).
-If a `preprocessor` is not defined, then the combiner will be passed [StandardMetricInputs](https://www.tensorflow.org/tfx/model_analysis/api_docs/python/tfma/metrics/StandardMetricInputs) (standard metric inputs contains labels, predictions, and example_weights).
+A `MetricComputation` is made up of a combination of `preprocessors` and a `combiner`.
+The `preprocessors` is a list of `preprocessor`, which is a `beam.DoFn` that takes extracts as its input and outputs the initial state that will be used by the combiner (see [architecture](architecture.md) for more info on what are extracts).
+All preprocessors will be executed sequentially in the order of the list.
+If the `preprocessors` is empty, then the combiner will be passed [StandardMetricInputs](https://www.tensorflow.org/tfx/model_analysis/api_docs/python/tfma/metrics/StandardMetricInputs) (standard metric inputs contains labels, predictions, and example_weights).
 The `combiner` is a `beam.CombineFn` that takes a tuple of (slice key, preprocessor output) as its input and outputs a tuple of (slice_key, metric results dict) as its result.

-Note that slicing happens between the `preprocessor` and `combiner`.
+Note that slicing happens between the `preprocessors` and `combiner`.

 Note that if a metric computation wants to make use of both the standard metric inputs, but augment it with a few of the features from the `features` extracts,